 Kala is a technological leader in flexible packaging finishing and printing and was built on the principle of continual improvement through process innovation.
-So when Kala had plans to improve bonds in a lamination program, they reached out to Brighton Science to consult on the best ways to understand and optimize their process.
+So when Kala had plans to improve bonds in a lamination program, they contacted Brighton Science to consult on the best ways to understand and optimize their process.

-During these conversations, Kala engineers came to understand that using contact angle measurements as a surface quality process control was far superior to the dyne pens they had been using.
+During these conversations, Kala engineers understood that using contact angle measurements as a surface quality process control was far superior to the dyne pens they had been using.

 “It became clear that we needed to adopt a method that could be done very quickly, would be non-destructive and could be done right on the production line, if needed,” said Ryan Chai, Kala’s Director of Flexible Packaging.
 “We always try to gather data in a way that is very precise.
 So, that was a driving factor that nudged us to look into utilizing contact angle in our process.”

-Kala was struggling to get the clear and determinate data they were looking for using dyne pens to characterize the quality of incoming films and materials.
+Kala struggled to get the clear and determinate data they were looking for using dyne pens to characterize the quality of incoming films and materials.

 The value of the Surface Analyst was brought into stark relief when Kala discovered inconsistencies with their ability to print on film they were getting from one of their vendors.
 When the printing failures began, they put the Surface Analyst to work.
-Being able to measure on very small areas of film and getting repeatable results, Kala was able to collect definitive evidence of a dramatic difference in surface energy between tiny regions of the film.
-On some rolls the contaminated area was only about 0.5” wide, an area small enough to be missed by vague dyne ink assessments.
+Being able to measure very small areas of film and get repeatable results, Kala collected definitive evidence of a dramatic difference in surface energy between tiny film regions.
+On some rolls, the contaminated area was only about 0.5” wide, an area small enough to be missed by vague dyne ink assessments.

 This achievement also saved Kala hours and hours of downtime; time they would have had to spend changing out rolls, trying to figure out exactly which ones were contaminated or waiting until the printing failed again.